deanqx/Seayon/README.md

 # Found a bug

-If you have found an issue or you would like to submit improvements, use the **Issues tab**, select the version you are using under "milestones" and choose fitting labels.
+If you have found an issue or you would like to submit improvements, use the **Issues tab**.
 The **Issues tab** can also be used to start discussions.
 Make sure beforehand whether the issue ticket has already been created.

 # Contributing